-Shock is a life-threatening condition defined as a lack of blood flow which results in the body not receiving enough oxygen and nutrients.
+Shock is a life-threatening condition defined as a lack of blood flow that results in the body not receiving enough oxygen and nutrients.
 Any condition which affects the heart, vessels or blood volume can induce shock.
 If not recognised and treated immediately it can be fatal.

 There are several different types of shock including:

-- Hypovolemic – The most common type of shock, caused by decreased blood volume (such as with blood loss).
+- Hypovolemic: The most common type of shock, caused by decreased blood volume (such as with blood loss).

-- Cardiogenic – Caused by decreased blood circulating the system due to damage to the heart.
+- Cardiogenic: Caused by decreased blood circulating the system due to damage to the heart.

-- Septic – Drop in blood pressure caused by bacterial infection circulating in the blood.
+- Septic: Drop in blood pressure caused by bacterial infection circulating in the blood.

-- Anaphylactic shock – Drop in blood pressure due to a severe allergic reaction.
+- Anaphylactic shock: Drop in blood pressure due to a severe allergic reaction.